linuxcaffe/tw-alias-candy/README.md

 ----
 ###    .
-translates to "ID of the last task modified".
+translates to "UUID of the last task modified".

     alias..=execute lastmod.sh